transactix/transactix-be/README.md

         * **Sales History & Logs:** Maintains a detailed record of all completed sales transactions, capturing crucial information such as the date and time of the sale, the specific items sold, and the total transaction amount.
 This data is invaluable for reporting and analytical purposes.
         * **Role-Based Access:** Implements a robust role-based access control mechanism, defining distinct user roles (e.g., Cashier, Administrator) with precisely defined privileges and permissions.
 This ensures that users can only access the features and functionalities relevant to their assigned responsibilities, enhancing security and operational efficiency.

-5.  **PostgreSQL Database:**
+5.  **Supabase Database:**
-    * **Technology:** PostgreSQL
+    * **Technology:** Supabase (PostgreSQL-based)
-    * **Description:** A reliable and scalable relational database that serves as the persistent storage for all of Transactix's critical data.
+    * **Description:** A reliable and scalable cloud database service built on PostgreSQL that serves as the persistent storage for all of Transactix's critical data.
 The database is logically organized into the following key tables:
         * `products`: Stores comprehensive details for each product within the inventory.
         * `users`: Manages user accounts, including essential authentication credentials and assigned roles within the system.
         * `sales`: Records detailed information about every sales transaction processed through the system.